-1) The difference between making a complaint and blowing the whistle
+2) The difference between making a complaint (or raising a grievance) and blowing the whistle

 If someone wishes to make a complaint or to raise a grievance, they consider that they have themselves been poorly treated and so have a vested interest in the outcome of the complaint.

 When someone blows the whistle they raise a concern, either within the workplace or externally, about a dangerous practice, a risk, malpractice, wrongdoing or an illegal act that might have an effect on other people.
 The whistleblower is not usually personally affected by the danger or illegality, but is raising an issue to alert others.
 In the University context this might include an action which does not adhere to approved policies, procedures or regulations.

 The Advisory, Conciliation and Arbitration Service (Acas) has guidance on whistleblowing on its website:

 3) University Complaints and Grievance Procedures

 If you wish to make a complaint or raise a grievance, the University has the following documents in place:

 The University has a Complaints Procedure for Students: